swz30/MIRNet/README.md

-# Learning EnrichedFeatures for Real Image Restoration andEnhancement
+# Learning Enriched Features for Real Image Restoration and Enhancement